 All first floor.
 Two bedrooms: 1 x double, 1 x bunk room.
 Shower room with shower, basin and WC.
 Open-plan living room with kitchen, dining and seating areas.

 Electric panel heaters.
-Electric oven and hob, microwave, fridge/freeze, TV and DVD.
+Electric oven and hob, microwave, fridge/freeze, WiFi, TV and DVD.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off-road parking for 1 car.
 Communal lawned garden with BBQ.
 Sorry, no pets and no smoking.
 Shop and pub 1 mile.
 Note: Shared launderette.
 Note: First floor apartment accessed by steps.

 On the North coast of Cornwall, close to the border with Devon, Bude is a popular resort, with famous beaches attracting surfers throughout the year.
 Miles of golden sand await, with rockpools and a seawater swimming pool, as well as a golf course, river, canal and access to the South West Coastal Path.
 Within easy reach of Bude are the Eden Project, the Lost Gardens of Heligan, Tintagel and Crackington Haven.

 Cornwall is a region full of history, culture and unique identity.
 So unique in fact that Cornwall has its very own language (Kernowek), flag (St Piran's Banner) and national anthem (Trelawney).
 In 2014 the UK government officially recognised the fine people of Cornwall as a national minority group, meaning that Cornish heritage and traditions now join the Irish, Scottish and Welsh as a protected Celtic group.